Learning culture

-To increase the bottom line, a company can do two things p increase their revenue or decrease their expenses.
+To increase its bottom line, a company can do two things.
+They can either increase their revenue or they can decrease their expenses.
 In the short run, most companies try to decrease their expenses.
-Quite often, the Learning and Development (L&D) department, and ultimately the learning culture, endures the biggest hit.
-In fact, three out of five learning managers said that cost-cutting measures hit their department first.
+They undertake various measures, such as using cheaper product packaging to downsizing people and everything in between.
+Quite often, the department that takes the biggest hit is the one that actually contributes to making more money – the Learning and Development (L&D) department of the organization.
+Three out of five learning managers said that cost-cutting measures hit their department first.

-Companies reduce their L&D spend to save quick bucks, improve their bottom line, and impress shareholders.
-But what they don’t realize is that while this saves money in the short-term, it often ends up costing much more in the long run.
+Companies reduce their L&D spend to save quick bucks and improve their bottom line and impress shareholders.
+But what they don’t realise is that while this saves money in the short-term, it often ends up costing much more in the long run.

-Yes, cutting the learning budget helps improve the bottom line by reducing a potentially large expenditure immediately.
-But what this immediate L&D budget cut doesn’t account for is the long-term impact it will have on your bottom line.
-Here are 4 ways that investing in a learning culture can impact your bottom line.
+Yes, cutting the learning budget helps improve the bottom line.
+It reduces a potentially large expenditure immediately.
+But what this immediate L&D budget cut doesn’t account for is the cost that comes with not training your employees.

 In a survey conducted by PwC on what they look for from their employers, a good training program features as one of the key requirements.
 Employers who ignore this for long end up losing good employees.
 Plus, hiring new talent costs too.
 The impact of these to your top- and bottom-line could potentially be huge.

 Better training = more sales.
 This must be quite straightforward, yet it’s amazing how many managers don’t understand this.
 Here are some data that help explain this point.
-Companies with an effective learning culture and training programs are able to achieve:
+Companies with an effective training program were able to achieve:

 • 13% higher win rates,